How to Be a Translator Certified by the UAE Ministry of Justice? What are the documents needed? and how to pass the exams?

-Legal translation in Dubai and United Arab Emirates is governed by Cabinet Resolution 7 of 2014 promulgating the Executive Regulation of Federal Law 6 of 2012 Regulating Profession of Translators issued by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Ruler of Dubai, which states that the translation profession shall be practiced in the UAE only after the translator is listed as a certified translator by the Ministry of Justice and a license from the competent authority of the concerned emirate is obtained.
-The conditions of being listed as certified translator subject to the below:
+Legal translation in Dubai and the United Arab Emirates is governed by Cabinet Resolution 7 of 2014 promulgating the Executive Regulation of Federal Law 6 of 2012 Regulating Profession of Translators issued by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Ruler of Dubai, which states that the translation profession shall be practised in the UAE only after the translator is listed as a certified translator by the Ministry of Justice and a license from the competent authority of the concerned emirate is obtained.
+The conditions of being listed as a certified translator are subject to the below:

 Each translator wishing to be listed as a certified translator in the Ministry of Justice takes the following procedures:

-5 translators are to be present in exam hall, all translators are allowed to bring any dictionary, and exchange these dictionaries.
+5 translators are to be present in the exam hall, all translators are allowed to bring any dictionary, and exchange these dictionaries.
 The exam duration is approximately two hours.

 The following are samples of translation fields according to the experience of some who passed the exam with their percentage: